scott-fryxell/jumpoff/public/index.md

 I don't want my social network to use my desire for connection against me.

 I don't want be socially engineered.
 I don't want to become a walking resume.
-I don't want a social network overflowing with anxiety where the most dramatic people are the loudest voices.
+I don't want a social network overflowing with anxiety where the most dramatic people have the loudest voices.

 I want a social network to tell everyone that I am okay, That I need time alone, but I love them and that our time together buoys me.